Create a Website Account - Manage notification subscriptions, save form progress and more.

 The Fire Department and a portion of the existing structure (where the board room is located) will remain and provide additional space primarily for Fire Department operations.

 The Township has been setting aside funds for this project since 2017.
-In addition to utilizing Capital Improvement funding, the Township plans to finance the remaining portion of the project.
-We don’t have a finalized project cost at this time but are anticipating a facility size of approximately 10,000 square feet.
-Preliminary cost figures for a building of this size are $3 to $3.5 million.
+In addition to utilizing Capital Improvement funding, the Township has bonded to finance the remaining portion of the project.

 The Farmers’ Market will remain on the existing site.
 By demolishing a portion of the current Township Hall structure, we will be able to increase available parking for the Farmers’ Market.
 Additionally, this increased space would allow us to consider new programming options in the future.